County Roscommon: Government and politics

+The island of Ireland, showing location of County Roscommon.

 Roscommon is governed locally by the 18-member Roscommon County Council, a body created under the Local Government (Ireland) Act 1898.

 The 1898 Act also divided the county into the rural districts of Athlone No. 2, Ballinasloe No. 2, Boyle No. 1, Carrick-on-Shannon No. 2, Castlerea, Roscommon, and Strokestown.
 The rural districts were abolished in 1925.
 Boyle and Roscommon were administered locally by town commissioners.
 Roscommon town commissioners were abolished in 1927.
 After becoming a town council in 2002, in common with all other town councils in Ireland, Boyle Town Council was abolished under the Local Government Reform Act 2014.

 For general elections, Roscommon is completely within the three-seat Dáil constituency of Roscommon–Galway.
 For European elections, the county is part of the Midlands–North-West constituency.

 Rail transport

 There are railway stations located in Boyle (Dublin–Sligo line), Carrick-on-Shannon (Dublin–Sligo line), Roscommon (Dublin–Westport line), Castlerea (Dublin-Westport line), Ballinasloe (Dublin-Galway line) and Athlone (Dublin–Galway and Dublin–Westport lines).